 Two hit-men, Ben and Gus, are waiting for instructions in a shabby basement in Birmingham.
 The idle time brings apparently vacuous words and random dialogues that progressively unveil themselves as sharp concerns.
 Gus wonders about everything, Ben feels a little uneasy.
 From outside the basement strangers mange to affect Ben and Gus in singular ways: an envelope slides under the door, a dumb waiter delivers food orders, a speaking tube whistles.
 As the story moves forward the situation becomes odd, increasingly unnatural, until logic itself breaks in a revealing collapse.
 The Dumb Waiter is about the fundamental anxieties of human existence.

-This theatre play by Nobel Prize winner Harold Pinter was produced throughout a one-year workshop organised in collaboration with the International Student Network-Representation at Leiden University.
+This play by Nobel Prize winner Harold Pinter was produced throughout a one-year workshop organised in collaboration with the International Student Network-Representation at Leiden University in the Netherlands.
 The team was comprised of students from Greece, Ukraine, Ireland, Lithuania and Venezuela.

 - Length: 45 minutes

 - Cast: Natalia Kadenko/John Gilmartin as Ben, Stella Mantzourani/Siobhan Brett as Gus.

 - Directed by Carlos Roos